XenitAB/flux-status/README.md

 The Gitlab notifier requires an [access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to authenticate with the Gitlab API.
 The token should be passed with the `--gitlab-token` flag.

 ### Azure Devops
-The Azure Devops notifier requires a [personal access token]() to autheticate with the Azure Devops API.
-THhe toke should be passed with the `--azdo-pat` flag.
+The Azure Devops notifier requires a [personal access token]() to authenticate with the Azure Devops API.
+The toke should be passed with the `--azdo-pat` flag.

 ### Github
-TBD
+The Github notifier requires a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to authenticate with the API.
+The token should be passed with the `github-token` flag.
+Currently the user commiting the status will be the user the token belongs to.
+There is no way of overriding this currently, but in the future it might be possible to use an oauth app instead.

 ### Bitbucket
 TBD